tom-seddon/hackrom/README.md

 > the authors do not hold themselves responsible for any death or
 > mutilation caused by use of the code ;-)

-I'll try to figure out which standard open source licence this is closest to.
+There's probably a modern open source analogue to this...

 ## Original code